 0.6924 meters or 2 feet 3.25 inches

-NOTE: However 915 MHz. wavelength is 0.3246 meters or 1 foot .78 inches.
+NOTE: The 915 MHz. wavelength is 0.3246 meters ( 1 foot 9.5 inches).
 This measurable difference becomes more noticable the longer the cable gets.
-Whole wavelength cable lengths provide the best signal strength.
+Whole wavelength cables provide the best signal strength.

 The proper quality ends are just as important to the overall read rate.
 Depending on which type of cable you need and the LMR rating you'll need different connectors.
 Conectors are supplied as straight connectors or 90° dependant on installation requirements.